 The NSRA also includes a general store, RV dump station, private ranger residences and maintenance buildings.
 The store is located near the entrance to the NSRA facilities and also serves as the entrance station for the NSRA.
 The RV dump station is located near the family campground and boat ramp; and provides a 1-lane facility connected to a sewer system for disposing of RV holding tanks.
 Overall, these facilities are in good condition (SSWD 2016).
-Private concessionaire residences are also located between the entrance station and the boat ramp facilities that include residences and maintenance buildings.
+Private concessionaire residences are also located between the entrance station and the boat ramp facilities that include residences and maintenance buildings, which are accessed via a 0.4 mi long, 10-ft-wide dirt road.
 Photographs of these facilities are provided in Figure 2.2-9.